TOWNSEND -- Join us as the shot heard round the world rings out in Townsend once again!

 Civilian re-enactors will be demonstrating period crafts and activities, including lace-making, candle-dipping, writing, toys and games.
 You will also be offered a rare glimpse into 18th century cooking as they demonstrate preparation of a noontime meal on the Reed House's kitchen hearth!

 The event seeks to demonstrate life during the turbulent times spanning April 1775 through March 1776.
 Townsend played an important role in these early days of the Revolution.
 Having received Paul Revere's message from another rider, the militia assembled on the common and marched to North Bridge.
 They later partook in events at Bunker Hill and even Dorchester Heights, which ultimately drove the British from the City on a Hill.
-They ratified the Declaration of Independence when it arrived in October of 1776 and finally, continued to have men serving in various capacities until the war ended in 1781.
-This rich heritage is important to remember, celebrate and actively partake in.

 This day-long celebration is for you and your family.
 Come down and get a hands-on experience of late 18th century life.
 General admission is $5 or free with a Townsend Historical Society membership.
 All children under the age of 18 come free!